 Percy looked at Hemi.
 “Be glad you don’t have to do fucking lookout duty anymore.”

-“I am,” said Hemi, “I remember it well.
+“I am,” said Hemi.
+“I remember it well.
 At night, you are just standing up there in the wind, like you are swimming through pure blackness.
 Your mind starts to play tricks on you when you most need to keep your mind clear.
 It is a young person’s job.”

 “Reliable young people, anyway,” said Percy.
 “Hey down there in the control room,” she shouted through the hatch, “you can start the diesels.”